Presque Isle Girls Beat Hermon 47-44 in Double Overtime [STATS] - NewsBreak

 Points were precious in Presque Isle on Wednesday, February 8th, but Presque Isle's Malachi Cummings erupted for 23 points and the Wildcats upset the Caribou Vikings 37-31.
 Presque Isle led 13-3 at the end of the 1st Quarter, and 20-11 at the end of the 1st Half The Wildcats were up 29-23 at the end of the 3rd Quarter.

-The Ellsworth Girls Basketball Team concluded the 2022-23 regular season with a convincing 78-49 over the MDI Trojans at Katsiaficas Gymnasium on Tuesday, February 7th.
-Ellsworth jumped out to a 10-6 lead at the end of the 1st Quarter.
-In the 2nd Quarter, Ellsworth's Abby Radel took control of the game, scoring 15 points, as Ellsworth outscored MDI 26-15 to take a 36-21 lead at the end of the 1st Half.
-Ellsworth led 57-39 at the end of the 3rd Quarter.
+The Caribou Girls Basketball Team beat the Presque Isle Wildcats 52-30 on Tuesday night, February 7th in Presque Isle.
+The Vikings led 15-9 at the end of the 1st Quarter and 24-17 at the end of the 1st Half.
+Caribou was on top 37-26 at the end of the 3rd Quarter.

 Aroostook County Closings & Delays for Friday, Feb.
 10